 Thirdly, the integrated infrastructure is based on the special needs of the particular districts.
-These needs will be addressed through the development of local flood contingency plans, incorporating the results from topographic and geographic information system (GIS) analyses of the terrain, and the expertise of the local beneficiaries and district stakeholders.
-As a result, problem areas can be identified in advance and necessary preparations can be made by local community residents; chains of responses to flooding can be developed, and responsible contact persons can be identified.
-Flood contingency plans will streamline communication between levels of government and the different organisations active in the flood-response field, building on existing flood- response systems in order to make local communities, policymakers and national emergency-response bodies better able to plan for and respond to urban flooding.
+These needs will be addressed through the development of local flood-contingency plans, incorporating the results from topographic and geographic information system (GIS) analyses of the terrain, and the expertise of the local beneficiaries and district stakeholders.
+As a result, problem areas can be identified in advance, and local community residents can make necessary preparations; chains of responses to flooding can be developed, and responsible contact persons can be identified.
+Flood contingency plans will streamline communication between levels of government and the different organisations active in the flood-response field, building on existing flood-response systems in order to make local communities, policy-makers and national emergencyresponse bodies better able to plan for and respond to urban flooding.
 Beyond the project-intervention areas, the use of low-technology solutions combined with training for engineers and urban planners from Senegal and other countries in West Africa will allow the uptake of these integrated infrastructure solutions on a larger scale.